-Why is it that most people working in high pressure roles cope well most of the time?
+Why is it that most people volunteering as emergency responders are well most of the time?
 Is it because you’re stronger or braver than the average person?
 Perhaps.
-Is it because you’re cynical and burned out?
-Not necessarily.
 Is it because you’re hard hearted?
-Unlikely.
+We don't think so.

 It’s because you’re wearing protective armour, some visible and some not.

-We all recognise the kit that keeps us physically safe at work but we’re going to think about the things that protect you psychologically as you encounter hazardous experiences.
+We all recognise the kit that keeps us physically safe in our volunteering roles but we’re going to think about the things that protect you psychologically as you encounter hazardous experiences

 It’s important you have the correct armour for your role and that you understand how it works.
 With this knowledge you'll be able to make sure you and your colleagues are wearing it correctly and recognise when it might get breached.

-When you join the ambulance service you become a public servant.
-You work for a service that helps people when they are in need and the pride you feel about this is a core part of your Protective Armour.
-Uniforms, badges, lanyards are all ways of reinforcing this shared identity and purpose.
+When you volunteer with an emergency responder organisation you do this with a sense of civic duty.
+Yo a service that helps people when they are in need and the pride you feel about this is a core part of your Protective Armour.
+Uniforms and badges are all ways of reinforcing this shared identity and purpose.

-Whatever your role, you will have a job to do and procedures to follow.
+You will have a role to perform and procedures to follow.
 You won’t be a passive or helpless observer.
 Instead you will have an active and positive role in the face of trauma exposure, and this will protect you.

 Your identity as a responder, your training and even your uniform allow you have a professional rather than a personal response to the situation you face.

 You have a job to do and your focus is on doing it to the best of your ability.
-Whether you’re dealing with a casualty, giving instructions to someone over the phone or recovering a body, your focus is on the task at hand rather than on people’s experiences and suffering.
+Whether you’re dealing with a casualty or recovering a body, your focus is on the task at hand rather than on people’s experiences and suffering.

 Being able to distance yourself doesn’t mean you’re hard hearted and often the emotional impact will come later when you reflect on what happened.
 Instead, the ability to focus on the job you must do is an important part of your Protective Armour.
 You’re using your brain more than your heart.

-When you join the ambulance service you have a good idea what the job will involve.
-It’s not a surprise to find yourself dealing with people who are seriously ill or at the end of their lives.
-You know what to expect and this sense of readiness is protective.
+When you volunteer with a responder organisation you’ve got a good idea what the role will involve.
+It’s not a surprise to find yourself at the scene of a challenging incident.
+You have a good idea what to expect and this sense of readiness is protective.

 Readiness allows you to prepare physically, psychologically, and emotionally and helps you can focus on what you need to do.
-It doesn't prevent you being affected (see When it might be breached) but it helps.
+It doesn't prevent you being affected but it helps.

 See also preparation and training below.